yyz218/CS-675-Final-Project/README.md

 After finishing running, the dataset is shown in Files on the left.
 Download all the files to your local computer.
 Or
-We also provide the link to the OneDrive for the dataset in the MLFP_dataset link pdf file.
+We also provide the link to the OneDrive for the dataset in the MLFP_dataset link.pdf file.
 Run MLFP_code.ipynb by Jupyter Notebook.